-The Counseling Services Office offers professional mental health counseling that gives students an opportunity to explore and share any situation, question or difficulty they may be experiencing.
-Counseling can help students, learn how to use resources and develop a wellness lifestyle.
+The Counseling Services Office, located in the lower level of Seton Hall, offers professional mental health counseling that gives students an opportunity to explore and share any situation, question or difficulty they may be experiencing.
+Counseling can help students get to know themselves, learn how to use counseling resources, and develop a wellness lifestyle.

-The office is committed to providing assistance to students who may be dealing with everyday life stressors and more difficult circumstances.
-Services offered include: individual and group mental health counseling; personal wellness counseling; medication management support groups; workshops; consultation; and substance use assessment and referral.
-All counseling sessions are confidential.
+The office is committed to providing assistance to students who may be dealing with everyday life stressors and more difficult problems or circumstances.
+Services offered include: individual and group mental health counseling; personal wellness counseling; support groups; workshops; consultation; and substance use assessment and referral.
+All counseling sessions are confidential and free.